ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 Your job is only guaranteed the amount of available scratch space that you request _when it is launched_.
 For more information and best practices, see [Using Local /scratch on Compute Nodes]({{ '/using-local-scratch.html' | relative_url }}).

 <div class="alert alert-warning" role="alert" markdown="1">
-Please specify <code>-l scratch=size</code> when using local <code>/scratch</code> and please <a href="using-local-scratch.html">cleanup afterward</a>.
+Please specify `-l scratch=size` when using local `/scratch` and please [cleanup afterward](using-local-scratch.html).
 This maximizes the chance for compute nodes having enough available space, reduces the queuing times, and minimizes the risk for running out of local scratch.
 </div>

 <div class="alert alert-warning" role="alert" markdown="1">
-Note that <code>-l scratch=size</code> specifies <em>space per job</em>, not per slot.
+Note that `-l scratch=size` specifies _space per job_, not per slot.
 </div>